pachyderm/pachyderm/doc/deployment/on_premises.md

 Before you can deploy Pachyderm, you or your Kubernetes administrator will need to perform the following actions:
 1. [Deploy Kubernetes](#deploying-kubernetes) on-premises.
 1. [Deploy a Kubernetes persistent volume](#deploying-a-persistent-volume) that Pachyderm will use to store administrative data.
-1. [Deploy an on-premises object store](#deploying-an-object-store) using a storage provider like [MinIO](https://min.io/) EMC's ECS or Swift to provide S3-compatible access to your on-premises storage.
+1. [Deploy an on-premises object store](#deploying-an-object-store) using a storage provider like [MinIO](https://min.io), [EMC's ECS](https://www.dellemc.com/storage/ecs/index.htm), or [SwiftStack](https://www.swiftstack.com/) to provide S3-compatible access to your on-premises storage.
 1. [Create a Pachyderm manifest](./deploy_custom.html#creating-a-pachyderm-manifest) by running the `pachctl deploy custom` command with appropriate arguments and the `--dry-run` flag to create a Kubernetes manifest for the Pachyderm deployment.
 1. [Edit the Pachyderm manifest](#deploy_custom.html#editing-a-pachyderm-manifest) for your particular Kubernetes deployment